 B-3.2.2 The cabinet shall be subjected to a standard fire exposure in a manner similar to the fire endurance test for a period of 30 min for cabinets of 60 min rating and 45 min for cabinets of 120 min rating.

 B-3.2.3 After the fire exposure time, the furnace shall be switched off.
 The cabinet shall then be hoisted so that its bottom is 4 m above a layer of brick rubble (30 cm depth) on a heavy concrete base, and then dropped.
-Not more than 20 minutes shall be elapsed from the time the furnace fire is extinguished until the cabinet is dropped.
+Not more than 20 min shall be elapsed from the time the furnace fire is extinguished until the cabinet is dropped.

 B-3.2.4 Immediately after the impact, the cabinet shall be inverted, put back in the test furnace, and again subjected to a standard fire exposure for a period of 30 min for cabinets of 60 min rating and 45 min for cabinets of 120 min rating.
 Then the furnace shall be switched off and shall be allowed to cool to less than 160 °C without opening the furnace.
 After the furnace has cooled to a temperature less than 160 °C, the sample shall be removed from the furnace and the door shall be opened after fall of the surface temperature to below 60 °C to examine its heat insulating properties, as evidenced by the usability of the contents as per 11.2.1.